-All these length units can be easily converted or converted into other units by using the following length converter.
+All length units can be easily converted into other units by using the following length converter.

-Enter the length to be converted and choose the unit of length from and to which you want it to be converted.
-The length converter provides standard metrics, Anglo-American, nautical and astronomical measures of length are commonly used for calculation.
+Enter the length to be converted and choose the unit of measurement to which you want to change.
+The length converter provides standard metrics, Anglo-American, nautical and astronomical measures of length and are commonly used for calculation.
 Additional information on different length units can be found by clicking on the question mark symbol on the calculator.